 I hope you find it informative, helpful and enlightening.
 As an organization, we seek to support projects that educate and further the cause of human rights in Canada.
 In that regard, we have funded or sponsored such varied projects as plays, independent schools, books and conferences.

-Our latest publication is Light at a Window, continuing the story of the Japanese Canadians, started in The Sword, the Medal and the Rosary, with the second generation.
+Our publication Light at a Window, continues the story of the Japanese Canadians, started in The Sword, the Medal and the Rosary, with the second generation.
 The book is based on the true adventures of a pair of Nisei lovers during WWII.
 Tomeo, aka “Romeo”, Shoyama, fictitious brother of Thomas Shoyama, editor of The New Canadian, falls for Julia Sato, daughter of a judo master in pre-WWII Vancouver.
 It is a forbidden love since Sato Sensei has ties to the Black Dragon Society, the criminal gang that controls the Japanese sector.
 The New Canadian has been a thorn in the side of Etsuji Morii, the Black Dragon oyabun.
 Events conspire against the two young lovers and, in the end, Tomeo must leave town for everyone’s sake.

 Tomeo becomes the stuff of legend when rumours of his fate arise amongst the Nisei.
 He is supposedly spotted in one of the internment camps where he finds love and the same evil forces that wish to deny that love.
 And in the same manner as in Vancouver, Tomeo disappears, the victim of circumstances.
 No one knows what really happened, but there are clues that leave the reader with a sense of wonder and perhaps hope.